georgev93/BabyNameDropper/Readme.md

 you like. `A`, `b`, `8`, `.`, etc.

 Lastly **BE SURE TO SAVE THE FILE AS A CSV**.
-Not some fancy newer spreadsheet format, as the other script in this repo won't be able to process it
+Not some fancy newer spreadsheet format, as the other script in this repo won't be able to process it.

 ## Interpreting the Results